bullhorn/invenias-api-docs/source/index.html.md

 Whenever possible, the REST API will follow specifications, conventions, and practices of HTTP and the web in general.
 This includes things like case-sensitivity of URLs, character encodings, HTTP methods, and so forth.
 Additional recommended practices for REST APIs are also observed whenever appropriate.

 ### Entities
 Invenias uses the term entity to refer to a type represented in the Invenias system.
-People, Companies, Assignments, and Placements are examples of entities.
+People, Companies, Assignments, and Programmes are examples of entities.
 Entities capture the core concepts within the Invenias system and provide an organization for storing executive search data and applying the rules and processing that comprise the Invenias system.

 ### JSON
 The REST API follows the specifications and conventions of the JavaScript Object Notation (JSON) data format and any related Javascript syntax specifications.
 For more information, see the following articles: